Horizon’s Compliance with Japan’s Stewardship Code

 - Horizon intends to vote in all meetings available for voting at investee companies.

-- Horizon uses the free services of an independent proxy administration firm.
+- Horizon uses the services of an independent proxy administration firm.
 The proxy administration firm performs various proxy vote related administrative services such as vote processing and recordkeeping functions.
 The proxy administration firm for Horizon is ISS.

 - As a general rule, Horizon will analyze and submit all votes on a case by case basis.